thunderdome-data/ncaa-bracket/README.md

 How to use this
 ---------------

-1. Make a copy of this Google doc: https://docs.google.com/spreadsheet/ccc?key=0AurS2EUbrPERdHBkR3VuR3FRSC00QlpmWXJPcnBhUGc&usp=sharing
+1. Make a copy of this Google doc: https://docs.google.com/spreadsheets/d/1K4luNfy1yXkD4I-6CKEzvwPKCRAqCu9R6qo0ZMGQBn8/edit?usp=sharing
 2. The teams for each region are in separate tabs including the play-in games.
-All the labels are in the last tab.
+All the labels are in the first tab.
 Once you have entered all the teams and information, "Publish to the web..."
 3. In the Publish window, you'll find a URL that will contain a key.
 Copy that and paste into line 16 of js/bracket.js
+4. You'll probably want to update the year- and tournament-specific information at the top of index.html

 License
 ----------